HRA - Tenants Environmental Project

 Stage 1 - Accepting Projects (2 August 2021 to 1 November 2021)

 The programme will follow the Cyclical Maintenance Areas running order.
 Budgets will be the allocated for that programme year in the following order:

-- Bathgate, Blackburn and Whitburn - Process will start 2 August 2021
+- Bathgate, Blackburn and Whitburn - Process started 2 August 2021

 - Livingston South/North, East Livingston and East Calder - Will commence August 2022